21 RV-living storage tips by an experienced owner

 Making Sure Things Stay on Your RV Walls

 I decided to cover the walls first since this affects the entire RV.
-Even if you are not living in your RV full-time, chances are that you will still find yourself wanting to hang either storage or decor on your RV interior walls.
+Even if you are not living in your RV full-time, you will probably still want to hang storage or decor on your RV interior walls.

-There are many different products out there for you to choose from when it comes to securing your wall hangings during RV travel.
+There are many different products available for securing your wall hangings during RV travel.

 Tip #1: Don't be afraid to use nails or screws